go-cart-io/go-cart-io.github.io/developers/cartogram-web.md

    npm run dev:py
    ```

-You can now access the locally running go-cart.io website at [http://localhost:5000](http://localhost:5000).
+You can now access the locally running go-cart.io website at [http://localhost:5005](http://localhost:5005).
 When you make changes to the code in devcontainer, their respective servers will reload automatically when you save your changes.

 In case you want to make changes to the code in the `cartogram-docker` repository, you have to do it outside devcontainer.
-Once done, press F1 to open the command palette and select "Rebuild and Reopen in Container".
+Once done, press Ctrl+Shift+P (or Cmd+Shift+P on macOS) to open the command palette and select "Rebuild and Reopen in Container".

 You may want to checkout dev branch for the latest (but error-prone) code.